onzfonz/comp227/src/content/2/en/part2c.md

 // variable api_key has now the value set in startup
 ```

-Note that if you created the application using `npx create-react-app ...`
+Notice that if you created the application using `npx create-react-app ...`
 and you want to use a different name for your environment variable then the environment variable name must still begin with `REACT_APP_`.
 You can also use a `.env` file rather than defining it on the command line each time by creating a file entitled '.env' in the root of the project and adding the following.